“SLOW PROGRESS IS BETTER THAN NO PROGRESS”

 - Keep toxins out of your home.
 Aim to use natural materials like wood and organic fabrics.

 - Take off your shoes when you get inside.

 - Bring the outdoors inside!
 Open your windows regularly to let in some fresh air and buy air-purifying plants.

 - Rearrange your cupboards so your healthy staples are always within sight and within reach.
 Over time, replace your standard, not so healthy ingredients for wholesome alternatives – like swapping white rice for brown rice or quinoa.

-- Focus on ‘crowding out’ instead of instead of ‘cutting out’ : Do you get that rebellious feeling in your gut when someone advises you to quit eating junk food for good, stop watching TV and get off the couch?
+- Focus on ‘crowding out’ instead of ‘cutting out’: Do you get that rebellious feeling in your gut when someone advises you to quit eating junk food for good, stop watching TV and get off the couch?
 So why not focus on adding healthy habits to your routine instead of thinking about all the things you supposedly can no longer do?
-You can practice ‘crowding out’ by picking one healthy swap or trying one new healthy ingredient each week, that automatically leaves less space for unhealthier options.
+You can practice ‘crowding out’ by picking one healthy swap or trying one new healthy ingredient each week, which automatically leaves less space for unhealthier options.

 “Quotes for Good Health——“